hurlab/PRAMS/README.md

 7. analyse.R

 ### Notes
-- there is a `feature_details.csv` file that I need to find
+-  the `feature_details.csv` file was not created by us but it is available